-Long-lived assets consist of cryptocurrency, property, equipment and software, net, right-of-use assets and other non-current assets.
-As of December 31, 2022, the long-lived assets, net of RMB173,505 were located in Central Asia and RMB349,688 were located in the United States.
-The remaining long-lived assets were mainly located the in PRC.
+Long-lived assets consist of cryptocurrency, property, equipment and software, net, operating lease right-of-use assets and other non-current assets.
+As of December 31, 2023, the long-lived assets, net of US\$9,266 were located in the United States, US\$6,708 were located in Ethiopia and US\$1,679 were located in Central Asia.
+The remaining long-lived assets were mainly located in PRC.
 The Company's revenue segregated by geographic region is disclosed below.